multitheftauto/mtasa-blue/CONTRIBUTING.md

 If you're a collaborator, it's your choice whether to push branches to this repository or to your own fork.

-**Branches are "topical" and snd should not be "personal" to each user.** This means that a branch should be created for a new feature, not for a user specific playground.
+**Branches are "topical" and should not be "personal" to each user.** This means that a branch should be created for a new feature, not for a user specific playground.